napari/napari/docs/source/events/perfmon.rst

 .. image:: https://user-images.githubusercontent.com/4163446/94201049-66fc3200-fe89-11ea-9720-6a7ff3c7361a.png

-When investigating a real problem we might have to add quite a few timers.
-If add timers that are called hundreds of times that might slow things down or clutter the trace file.
+When investigating a real problem we might have to add many functions to the config file.
+It's best to add timers that take a lot of time.
+If you add a timer that's called thousands of times, it will add overhead and will clutter the trace file.
 In general we want to trace important and interesting functions.
 If we create a large `callable_list` we can save it for future use.

 Advanced
 ~~~~~~~~

+Experiment with the :mod:`napari.utils.perf<napari.utils.perf>` features and
+you will find your own tricks and techniques.

 Create multiple `callable_lists` and toggle them on or off depending on
 what you are investigating.
 The perfmon overhead is low, but tracing only